alialib/alia/docs/feature-overview.md

 'component-level' code, you are essentially programming in a mini-paradigm within C++.

-All the major features of alia are about enabling this paradigm and making it more efficient and more expressive...
+All the major features of alia are about enabling this paradigm in a way that's efficient, expressive, and feels as much like normal C++ as possible...

 The Data Graph
 --------------